Sprouted Brown Rice and Lentil Medley

 You can sprout your grains, beans and lentils ahead of time to have on hand for dishes like this.
 Simply place them in the refrigerator after they’re done sprouting.
 Be sure to use them within a 3 to 5 days and rinse them very well before cooking/consuming.

-I gotta tell you, we really did enjoy the heck out of this super nutritionally packed dish.
-And there was no rumbly tummies shouting obscenities afterwards.
+I gotta tell you, I really did enjoy the heck out of this super nutritionally packed dish.
+And there were no rumbly tummies shouting obscenities afterwards.
 Only happy bellies!

 If you’ve got foods like grains, beans and lentils on your banned list, I’m pretty sure there is a way for you to enjoy them.
 Sprouting is a great way to bring them back to your diet and give you loads of terrific nutrients you might otherwise be missing.